44 Cutest Cat Breeds You’ll Want to Adopt

 A Japanese Bobtail cat comes in many colors and has two coat lengths: longhair and shorthair.
 Both are soft and silky.
 These cute cats will try to be a part of whatever activity you are doing, whether you are folding laundry, returning emails at your computer, or cooking dinner.
 According to the CFA, they are known as happy cats who enjoy carrying things in their mouths and even like a fun round of soccer.
 They travel well and are especially good with kids.
-Find out why cats purr (the reasons might surprise you).

 Originating from Thailand, the Khao Manee is one of the cutest cat breeds with its white color and bright eyes that look like jewels, ranging from any shade of blue to green or gold.
 They are referred to as the “White Gem” and have been known to bring good luck.
 But they can also be naughty, according to the CFA.
 Hopefully the former outweighs the latter.

 The LaPerm cat came from the domestic “barn cat” stock.
 They come in every color and pattern, and some are even born hairless.
 This breed can have wavy hair or a variety of tight or long and loose curls.
 The tightest curls show up on the underbelly, below the throat, and at the base of the ears.
 According to the CFA, many LaPerms are seen with a bottle-brush tail, especially the shorthairs, which have more texture to their coats.
-Not a cat person?
-Here are the 49 cutest dog breeds you should know.

 Its partial hairlessness might not make it sound very tough.
 But the Lykoi’s “roan”-patterned coat and facial mask earned it the nickname “werewolf cat.”
 According to the CFA, this breed was discovered in a feral colony here in the U.S. in 2010.
 They have a medium build with thin legs and are quite friendly with their humans, other cats, and dogs.
 The black roan, which is a mix of black with white accents, is the most common coloring for this breed.